 Submitting voluntary information constitutes your consent to the use of the information for the stated purpose.
 When you click the “Submit” button on any of the web forms found on our site, you are indicating your voluntary consent for us to use of the information you submit for the purpose stated.

-North Carolina New Schools uses commercially reasonable efforts to ensure that any information you provide is appropriately stored in a secure environment.
+NC New Schools/Breakthrough Learning uses commercially reasonable efforts to ensure that any information you provide is appropriately stored in a secure environment.

 You should be aware, however, that perfect security does not exist on the Internet; third parties could unlawfully intercept or access transmissions or private communications.
 You should not expect that your personally identifiable information will remain private.